 Time to Laughlin from I-40: 45 min to 1 hour, depending on traffic through Bullhead City

 Turnoff from I-40: AZ Exit 1 (or else Calif Exit 142 in Needles, CA)

-If you want to view a surprising terrain, try driving up to Bullhead City!
+If you want to view a surprising terrain, try driving up thru Bullhead City!
 With the exception of beautiful Flagstaff up in the pines, most of I-40 is brown and desert-like.
 But once you're heading north towards Bullhead City, you'll find productive farmland along the Colorado River!
-These days, quite a few acres have been turned into homes & businesses, too...which means that you've got lower speed limits and heavier traffic than you'd probably expect in a desert community.
+Who would have guessed to find this farming oasis in the middle of the vast desert?
+You'll also pass by homes & a variety of businesses, too...which means that you've got lower speed limits and heavier traffic than it this were some isolated, lonely road.
 You'll also find quite an assortment of gas prices, so be sure to choose a station that's selling it cheaper rather than more expensive.

-From Bullhead's city center, you'll see the highrise hotels and casinos rising up along the Nevada side of the Colorado River.
-That makes it difficult to get lost!
-However, be sure to follow the signs to Laughlin...because there's only one bridge crossing over to the Laughlin side.
+From Bullhead's city center, you'll see the high-rise hotels and casinos rising up along the Nevada side of the Colorado River.
+That makes it difficult to get lost when you're heading to Laughlin!
+However, be sure to follow the directional signs carefully...because there's only ONE bridge crossing over from Bullhead City to the Laughlin side.

 Fun Things to do in Arizona:

 In the slide show above, you're viewing pictures of Lake Havasu City, AZ and its famous attraction, the London Bridge.
 Whether as a side trip or as a main destination, you'll find shopping, dining...and plenty of water fun...at Lake Havasu.